pmndrs/react-three-fiber/readme.md

 useRender(({ gl, scene, camera }) => gl.render(scene, camera), true)
 ```

-#### useUpdate
+#### useUpdate(callback, denpendencies, optionalRef=undefined)

 Sometimes objects have to be updated imperatively.
 You could update the parts that you can access declaratively and then call `onUpdate={self => ...}`, or there's useUpdate.

 ```jsx
 import { useUpdate } from 'react-three-fiber'